MukurtuCMS/mukurtudocs/docs/source/3Cs/create-a-cultural-protocol.md

 # Create a cultural protocol

 >User role: Community Manager<br>
-Reminder: You must create a community before creating a cultural protocol.
+Reminder: You must create a community before creating a cultural protocol.</p>

 From the Mukurtu Dashboard, select **Cultural Protocols**